-Aster Clinics Launches Handbook For Caregivers On Menstrual Management For People Of Determination
+Aster Clinics Launches Handbook for Caregivers on Menstrual Management for People of Determination

-(MENAFN- Mid-East Info) Aster Clinics, a leading integrated healthcare provider under Aster DM Healthcare GCC, has unveiled A Handbook for Caregivers: Menstrual Management in the People of Determination.
+(MENAFN- Aster DM Healthcare) Dubai, UAE – December 18, 2024: Aster Clinics, a leading integrated healthcare provider under Aster DM Healthcare GCC, has unveiled A Handbook for Caregivers: Menstrual Management in the People of Determination.
 This crucial guide is designed to support caregivers in managing menstruation for young girls and women of determination, offering practical insights, strategies, and tips for navigating the challenges often faced by those in the care of people of determination.

-The primary aim of the handbook is to foster a greater understanding of menstrual health

 In addition to providing caregivers with tools to address physical challenges, the handbook highlights ways to manage symptoms, understand the mental state of their wards during menstruation, and improve communication about their feelings toward the process.
 These aspects are designed to empower caregivers and ensure that menstruation is approached with empathy and support, fostering a dignified and inclusive environment for people of determination.